Discover all you need to know about our code of practice for disabled travellers, and how we can make your National Express experience better.

 For wheelchair bookings and more specific assistance requirements, our dedicated staff are available between 8am and 8pm, 7 days a week.

-For more general assistance, you can call our contact centre 24 hours a day, including Sundays.
-Alternatively, you can fax us on: 0121 666 6872 or if you prefer, you can email us at: DPTH@nationalexpress.com.
+For more general assistance, you can call our contact centre, including Sundays.
+Alternatively you can email us at: ADDL@nationalexpress.com.

 When calling our Assisted Travel Team, our dedicated staff can give you journey details, reserve you a front seat (subject to availability), book you a wheelchair space and sell you your ticket(s).
 They can also agree the level of assistance required at each stage of your journey and advise you on which services it can be provided.